shashstormer/m3u8_proxy-cors/README.md

 [![Deploy with Vercel](https://vercel.com/button)](https://vercel.com/new/clone?repository-url=https%3A%2F%2Fgithub.com%2Fshashstormer%2Fm3u8_proxy-cors&project-name=m3u8-proxy-cors&repository-name=m3u8-proxy-cors)

+## Security issues

+1. > coppies user cookies while requesting.
+This leads to possibility of leakage of acces tokens. vulnerability will be fixed in future use older version to bypass vulnerability if you wish to use latest features you may host this on a different domain than your site.

 contributions are welcome you can make a pull request I will review it and merge it if it benifits the program